 It is important to mention that not all pixels found in a ROI provide relevant information.
 Some pixels can be “noisy” or “bad/abnormal pixels”.
 According to Chu Zhang et al, in 2020, random errors are primarily generated by the surrounding conditions and the devices themselves.(27)

-In 2009, James Burger found that bad pixels exhibit significantly different spectra compared to their neighbors(28) He classified these abnormal pixels into "dead pixels," which do not respond to light, "hot pixels," characterized by high dark current, and "stuck pixels," which maintain an almost constant intermediate value.
+In 2009, James Burger found that bad pixels exhibit significantly different spectra compared to their neighbors.(28) He classified these abnormal pixels into "dead pixels," which do not respond to light, "hot pixels," characterized by high dark current, and "stuck pixels," which maintain an almost constant intermediate value.

 In 2023, Bingkai Liu further explained that hot pixels have a higher dark current than normal pixels, which experience a moderate dark current increase after irradiation.
 (29)